 Nov ’09 LNPAWG, discussion.
 A proposal to include functionality that allows a Service Provider to request a BDD using SOA profile settings or LSMS profile settings was accepted.
 New requirements will be added for this functionality.

+Jun ’10 LNPAWG, discussion.
+The explicit tagging in the NPA-NXX-DownloadData ASN.1 definition has been updated to ensure backward compatibility.

 Requirements: